Menu

 After the occupations of Denmark and Norway in April and early May 1940, Hitler invaded France on the 10 May 1940.

-As a German attack on the French-German border was unlikely due to the Maginot Line of defences, the Allies (Britain, France, Belgium, Luxembourg and the Netherlands) had expected and prepared for the Nazis to follow the same line of attack as in the First World War, through Belgium.
+of defences, the Allies (Britain, France, Belgium, Luxembourg and the Netherlands) had expected and prepared for the Nazis to follow the same line of attack as in the First World War, through Belgium.
 Thus, the Allies concentrated their troops near the Franco-Belgium border.

 The Germans, however, split their attack into three fronts, A, B and C.